 Consolidated financial results

-Joint Stock Company 'Halyk Savings Bank of Kazakhstan' and its subsidiaries (together "the Bank") (LSE: HSBK) releases consolidated financial information for the nine months and third quarter ended 30 September 2021.
+Joint Stock Company ‘Halyk Savings Bank of Kazakhstan’ and its subsidiaries (together “the Bank”) (LSE: HSBK) releases consolidated financial information for the six months ended 30 June 2022.

 Consolidated income statements

 Net profit attributable to common shareholders amounted to KZT 157.2bn in 2Q 2022, up 22.2% compared with KZT 128.6bn in 2Q 2021 mainly due to significant increase in lending business, including acquisition of Sber’s loan portfolio, and in net gain on foreign exchange operations.

 Interest income for 2Q 2022 increased by 39.1% vs. 2Q 2021 mainly due to increase in average rate and balances of loans to customers.
 Interest expense for 2Q 2022 increased by 71.5% vs. 2Q 2021, this stemmed mainly due to the increase in average rate and balances of amounts due to customers and due to increase in interest expense on amounts due to credit institutions as a result of growing volumes of REPO transactions attracted to provide current cash flows in KZT within the Bank’s operating activities.
 As a result, net interest income for 2Q 2022 increased by 18.4% vs. 2Q 2021.
 The net interest margin decreased to 5.2% p.a. for 2Q 2022 compared to 5.4% p.a. for 2Q 2021 due to increase in average rate on amounts due to credit institutions as a result of growing volumes of REPO transactions.

 The cost of risk on loans to customers for 2Q 2022 was at 1.5% reflecting more normalized credit loss expenses on corporate and SME loan portfolio and higher credit loss expenses on retail loan portfolio.